Health & Nutrition10 min read

 What to look for:

-Common concern: Large-breed puppies must not grow too fast.
-Overfeeding a Lab puppy accelerates skeletal growth beyond what the joints can support, increasing the risk of hip and elbow dysplasia.
-Always choose a large-breed puppy formula, not a standard puppy food.
+Common concern: You can't let large-breed puppies grow too fast.
+Pushing a Lab puppy to bulk up accelerates bone growth past what their soft joints can handle.
+It triggers hip and elbow dysplasia.
+Always buy a large-breed puppy formula, never a standard puppy food.

 Giant Breeds (Over 100 Pounds)